fferflo/einx/docs/source/faq/solver.rst

 To identify the backend operations that are required to execute this statement, einx first parses the description string and determines an *Einstein expression tree* for each input and output tensor.
 The tree represents a full description of the tensor's shape and axes marked with brackets.
 The nodes represent different types of subexpressions such as axis lists, compositions, ellipses and concatenations.
 The leaves of the tree are the named and unnamed axes of the tensor.
-The expressions trees are then used to determine the required rearranging steps and axes along which backend operations are applied.
+The expression trees are used to determine the required rearranging steps and axes along which backend operations are applied.

 einx uses a multi-step process to convert expression strings into expression trees: